Carol Milam-Ogden's Family History for William Freer Milam Sr

 Colonel Leftridge Milam first married Catherine Elizabeth VANDYNE in 1863 in Kanawha County.
 She was born in 1844, the daughter of John S VANDYNE and Jemima ROLLINS.
 Catherine Milam died at the age of 21 in Jackson County on 3 MAY 1865.
 Leftridge and Catherine Milam had one daughter: Mary Alice Milam, born on 26 AUG 1863.
 She died on 24 FEB 1881, when 17 years old.

 At the age of 33, Colonel Leftridge married Martha Ann MAIRS (daughter of Dr. William MAIRS and Martha AULTZ) on 26 MAR 1874.
 She was born on 21 FEB 1853 in Sissonville.
 They had eight children.
-During his lifetime, Leftridge became a successful farmer and accumulated 700 acres near Sissonville in Kanawha County.
+According to Kanawha County deed records, Leftridge eventually acquired more than eleven hundred acres of land during his life near Sissonville in Kanawha County.

 According to Dr. William Glass Jr, son of Rosa Pearl Milam Glass and Dr. William J. Glass Sr: